awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 The following procedure explains how to use the Route 53 console to create the hosted zone that you want to migrate to\.

 **Note**
 Route 53 assigns a new set of four name servers to the new hosted zone\.
 After you migrate a hosted zone to another AWS account, you need to update the domain registration to use the name servers for the new hosted zone\.
-We remind you about this step later in the process\.
+We remind you about this step later in the process\.<a name="hosted-zones-migrating-create-hosted-zone-procedure"></a>

 **To create the new hosted zone using a different account**